Frequently Asked Questions

-Aware Recovery Care is currently accepting new clients in Connecticut, Florida, Indiana, Kentucky, Maine, Massachusetts, New Hampshire, Ohio, Rhode Island, and Virginia.
+Aware Recovery Care is currently accepting new clients in Connecticut, Florida, Georgia, Indiana, Kentucky, Maine, Massachusetts, New Hampshire, Ohio, Rhode Island, and Virginia.
 We are looking to expand into more states as we broaden our footprint nationally.

 What is the admissions process?

 The admissions process starts with a brief phone intake with one of our trained recovery admission specialists.
 During this time, we will verify benefits with the client’s insurance company.
 The second step is a 30-minute evaluation with one of our clinical staff.
 Once we have clinical approval for admission and can verify benefits, we will schedule an appointment for a virtual document signing.
 Our goal is to make this a quick and comfortable process for the client starting their journey in recovery.

 How quickly can I get into your treatment programs?